neksa/mutagene/docs/motif_doc.rst

 Required arguments (must be specified):

 --infile, -i
-     Input file in MAF or VCF format with one or multiple samples
+     Input file in MAF format with one or multiple samples

 --genome, -g
     Location of genome assembly file in 2bit format